 She studied at the Bauder School of Fashion Design and Textiles in Miami, Florida.
 Inspired by a friend who suggested she pick up a paint brush and have some fun, she has not stopped since.

 Deborah began showing her work at Nantucket gallery Made on Nantucket in 2002 and since then, she has participated in both group and themed shows at the Nantucket Artists' Association.
-She was accepted into the Nantucket Artists Association in 2002.
+She was accepted into the Nantucket Artists Association in 2002, and recently juried a show for the association.